robotframework/robotframework/doc/userguide/src/SupportingTools/Libdoc.rst

 - libraries implemented using the normal static library API__,
 - libraries using the `dynamic API`__, including remote libraries,
 - `resource files`_,
-- `test case files`_, and
+- `suite files`_, and
 - `suite initialization files`_.

 Additionally it is possible to use XML and JSON spec files created by Libdoc earlier as an input.

-.. note:: Support for generating documentation for test case files and suite
+.. note:: Support for generating documentation for suite files and suite
           initialization files is new in Robot Framework 6.0.

 .. note:: The support for the JSON spec files is new in Robot Framework 4.0.